huseyingulec/numerical-computing/README.md

 ![](questions/linearsystems2/linear2-3.jpg "Linear2 Q3")

 We are asked to approximate the function f(x) = x*sin(x) using a parabola.
 To do this, we consider N=30 linearly spaced nodes between 0 and π/2.
 These nodes are used to create data points (x_i, f(x_i)).
-We need to find the coefficients of the parabola.Specifically, we are asked to determine the coefficient of the maximum degree term in the parabola.
+We need to find the coefficients of the parabola.
+Specifically, we are asked to determine the coefficient of the maximum degree term in the parabola.

 ```
 clear all